gannjondal/mb3d-formulas/formulas-jit/Newton4D/README.md

    Finally MB3D requires relatively short formula names (something like <24 characters; I don't recall exactly) only, so that it's not possible to have something like subversioning like \_01_01 in the most cases.
    Hence please consider that you may not be able to use a \_02 variant within params originally written with a \_01 of the same type
 - `E` stands for "easy to use":  It is for z^n-`1`=0 only, and uses `1` as the one-and-only fix solution.
+  **Start with Julia = 0/0/0 for a clean Newton bulb**
-  There will be versions with a configurable solution parameter (good for pre-transformations only) published later.
+  There may be 'P' versions with a configurable solution parameter (good for pre-transformations only) published later.
 - `C` stands for "correct multiplication of c".
   In earlier versions of MB3D JIT formulas I did not take the effort to correctly multiply c.
-  As there is no older version for MB2 this is for compatibility across the several fractal programs.

 ## Documentation:
 The param description has been over from the formula doc of JIT_gnj_QuatPowNNewtE_01.m3f - the variables in other formulas do slightly differ - please check the individual formulas for details, although I may improve the documentation for some older formulas later (well, I hope)...